olcf/NewUserQuickStart/Frontier/README.md

 MPI 006 - OMP 000 - HWT 007 - Node frontier05586 - RT_GPU_ID 0 - GPU_ID 6 - Bus_ID d9
 MPI 007 - OMP 000 - HWT 009 - Node frontier05586 - RT_GPU_ID 0 - GPU_ID 7 - Bus_ID de
 ```
-Notice that the hardward theads (HWT) are bound to GPUs systematically, but this leaves the hardware thread in certain L3 regions bound to GPUs that are farer from that region than ideally possible.
+Notice that the hardware threads (HWT) are systematically bound to GPUs, but in some L3 regions, certain hardware threads are linked to GPUs that are farther from their region than would be ideal.

-The `--gpu-bind=closest` falg will ensure that the job binds the hardware theads to the GPU that is most closely connected to their L3 cache.
+The `--gpu-bind=closest` flag will ensure that the job binds the hardware threads to the GPU that is most closely connected to their L3 cache.

 Run the job again with `--gpu-bind=closest`.